Francis Simon: Early life

 Born Franz Eugen Simon to a Jewish family in Berlin, Franz was the son of Ernst Simon and Anna Mendelssohn, daughter of the mathematician Philibert Mendelssohn.
 Two of his cousins, Kurt Mendelssohn and Heinrich Mendelssohn, were also scientists.
-He won the Iron Cross First Class during World War I. He received his doctoral degree from the University of Berlin, working in the research group of Walther Nernst on low-temperature physics related to the Nernst Heat Theorem (Third law of thermodynamics).
-In 1931 he was appointed Professor of Physical Chemistry at the University of Breslau.
+He won the Iron Cross First Class during World War I. He received his doctoral degree from the University of Berlin, working in the research group of Walther Nernst on low-temperature physics related to the Nernst Heat Theorem, which is one statement of the Third law of thermodynamics, and is sometimes referred to as the Nernst-Simon Heat Theorem.
+In 1931 he was appointed Professor of Physical Chemistry at the Technische Hochschule of Breslau.

 Emigration

 The rise of anti-Semitic fascism in Germany in the 1930s caused him and his wife to consider emigrating.

 Aware of his concerns Frederick Lindemann, 1st Viscount Cherwell met him in Walther Nernst's laboratory during Easter 1933, and invited him to join the Clarendon Laboratory at the University of Oxford.
 He was also able to offer him a two-year grant research from Imperial Chemical Industries (ICI) of £800.
 Simon resigned on 1 July 1933, but before he could leave an official demanded that he and his wife surrender their passports.
 Simon then flung his Iron Cross and other medals onto the table.
 Their passports were later returned, for reasons unknown.
 Using the services of a corrupt customs official Simon was able to take his research equipment with him.
 His wife and children followed him two months later.

 Upon arrival in the UK, he started using the Anglicised name "Francis".